 To use advanced search capabilities such as item field names, group field names, ranges, and Boolean operators, see Use advanced search in the ArcGIS Online help (or see the corresponding topic in the ArcGIS Enterprise help).

-After a search, you can change the default sort order using any of the options below.
+After a search, results for all portal collections are sorted in the order of most recent modification date.
+You can change this order using any of the options below.
 All sort orders are reversible, except relevance.

 - Date Modified

 If you search in the catalog view, you can also click a column heading, such as Title, to sort search results.
 You can click the heading a second time to reverse the sort order.
-(Clicking the Type or Path column heading has no effect.)
+(Clicking the Type column heading has no effect; portal items are not sortable by item type.)

 A sort on relevance considers many factors, such as the presence of a search keyword in the item's tags, the frequency of a keyword's appearance in item information fields (title, summary, and description), the completeness of the item information, and the item's view count.